rozumalex/shaker/README.md

 ssh-keygen -t rsa -b 4096 -C "email@example.com"
 ```

-To see the public part of the key, use the following command from the home directory(if you used default key's file name):
+To see the public part of the key, use the following command from the home directory(if you used default key's file name and directory):
 ```
-cat .ssh/id_rsa.pub
+cat ~/.ssh/id_rsa.pub
 ```

-#### Create a new user and configure connection via ssh
+#### Configure Access Rights

 Connect to the server and create a new user:
 ```